bitfinexcom/lib-js-util-base/README.md

 - `omitBy` -  provides new object that omits only specific fields of source object depending on predicate function filter
 - `pick` - provides new object that picks only specific fields of source object
 - `pickBy` -  provides new object that picks only specific fields of source object depending on predicate function filter
+- `pullAll` -  provides new array that filter the values given as second argumen
 - `resolvePromiseCb` -  helper to add callback support to async functions
 - `shuffle` - performs pseudo random shuffle on clone of the array
 - `snakeCase` - convert camel case and string/dash separated strings to snake case